 Cast your gaze across the sea to take in views of the islands of Muck, Rum and Skye beyond, before arriving at the charming sandy coves.
 Port na Ba is among them - a favourite among locals and a brilliant vantage point from which to take in the sunset.

-Reached via a 30 minute walk from the forestry enterprise car park situated between Calgary and Dervaig, Langamull is well worth the walk.
-One half of the bay is a patchwork of sand pockets and Machair grasses with a small freshwater burn winding to the sea, the other half is more of a classic sandy bay, which is a great place for swimming, and offers good shelter from any breeze.
+Lesser known than the popular Calgary Bay but equally as beautiful, Langamull is a hidden gem of Mull's north coastline between Dervaig and Calgary.
+One half of the bay is a patchwork of sand pockets and machair grasses with a small freshwater burn winding to the sea, the other half is more of a classic sandy bay, which is a great place for swimming, and offers good shelter from any breeze.

-Laggan Sands are reached via a very pleasent walk along the shorefront at Lochbuie.
+A lovely, sweeping beach in the south east of the island, Laggan Sands are reached via a very pleasant walk along the shorefront at Lochbuie.